cakebatterandsprinkles/portfolio-gatsby/src/posts/25-local_session_cookies.md

 - Stored data is only available on the same origin for both of them.
 (They use the same-origin policy.
 For more explanation check out the last subtitle in this article.)

+- localStorage data can be accessed from different tabs if the domain and subdomain are the same, while sessionStorage data cannot be accessed, even if it's the exact same page.

 <div id="cookies"></div>

 #### 2. HTTP Cookies